vanecore/vanecore/README.md

 ---

 <p align="center">
-  <i>This profile is regularly updated with new projects and technical experiments.</i>
+  <i>This profile is regularly updated with technical experiments and system-level projects.</i>
 </p>